replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 #### Verifying manifests

-You should now have a few YAML files in `manifests`:
+You should have a few YAML files in `manifests`:

 ```text